Testing Chinese-region apps overseas: availability checks before you rely on any route

 iQiyi

 iQiyi (爱奇艺) is one of China's "big three" streaming platforms alongside Youku and Tencent Video.
-It carries major Chinese TV dramas, variety shows, and original series. iQiyi has particularly strict geo-blocking — many of its premium titles are mainland-only.
+It carries major Chinese TV dramas, variety shows, and original series.
+Many premium titles have region and membership rules that can change.

 Steps to access iQiyi from abroad: